kercre123/vic-go/README.md

 ```

 The default example will show the camera on the LCD, then do some body functions (recieving and transmitting).

+(LCD is currently broken in the example, i know)

 The remote control example will host a site at http://vectorip:8888/